OpenSUTD/cloud-study-jam/README.md

 <img src="https://open.sutd.dev/cloud-study-jam/assets/csj.gif" width="100%">

 Google Cloud Study Jams are community-run study groups for developer communities.
 Student volunteers run Cloud Study Jams periodically in SUTD.
+This website will be updated with information about the next upcoming Cloud Study Jam, as well as some information about the previous ones so you can see what went on!

 # Next up